TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/ObjectNames/Index.rst

          opacity

    Data type
-         positive integer (1-100)
+         positive integer (1-100) /stdWrap

    Description
-         Opacity (transparency^-1)
+         The degree to which the shadow conceals the background.
+Mathematically

-         100% opacity = 0% transparency.
+         speaking: Opacity = Transparency^-1.
+E.g. 100% opacity = 0%
+         transparency.

          Only active with a value for blur.

 .. container:: table-row